A child wearing a warm coat and bobble hat standing inside a blue dot hub

 What’s happening in Ukraine?

-Explosives are a daily threat to children’s lives.
+At the same time, explosives are a daily threat to children’s lives.

 What is UNICEF doing in Ukraine?

-Together with our partners we are at the forefront of the humanitarian response in Ukraine, delivering urgent support to children and families.
+Together with our partners, we are at the forefront of the humanitarian response in Ukraine, delivering urgent support to children and families.

 1. Providing families with food and water